ivank/potygen/README.md

 - [x] VSCode plugin
 - [x] Refactor into core - combine common logic together into a bigger package, that can be used in different contexts
 - [ ] Should be able to use CTE queries as tables in subsequent queries

+- simpler funcitons defined for sql, need to clean them up